ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

         chmod 700 .creds
         . .auth0

-You will need to source this file prior to running the setup.
+* Create an S3 bucket for your terraform remote config.
+The name should be `reference-implementation-preproduction-$AUTH0_HOST.auth0.com` (using AUTH0\_HOST from the above document) You will need to source this file prior to running the setup.

+## Running

+Assuming you have set everything up and sourced `.env/bin/activate` and `.auth0`, you should be able to run this by calling `python setup.py install && python aws_auth_bootstrap/reference-implementation-bootstrap.py`

 # Known Bugs and Issues
 - RoleRuleScriptGenerator